waterlinked/docs/docs/sonar-3d/sonar-3d-15-networking.md

 !!!
 Note
     The boot time, i.e. the time it takes from the Sonar 3D-15 receives power until it starts operating normally, will depend upon the IP configuration.
 Using the [fallback IP](#fallback-ip), the boot time can be as much as 1 min 30 sec, whilst it can be as low as 20 sec with a static IP.

-## UDP multicast and unicast
+## UDP multicast

 By default, the Sonar 3D-15 uses **UDP Multicast** (`224.0.0.96:4747`), so any device on the local network can receive data without knowing the sonar’s IP.
-You can also configure **UDP Unicast** to send data to a specific IP/port, allowing routing outside the local network (but losing multicast discoverability).
-Please see [API](sonar-3d-15-api.md) for more information on the data on the UDP multi/unicast.
+Please see [API](sonar-3d-15-api.md) for more information on the data on the UDP multicast.